William N. Pendleton: Civil War service

 Beginning in July 1861, Pendleton led the artillery of the Confederate Army of the Potomac, and on March 14, 1862, he continued in this role after the army was renamed the Army of Northern Virginia.
 On March 26 he was promoted to brigadier general.

-After Robert E. Lee took over command of the army in June 1862, he attempted to remove Pendleton as chief of artillery, however he was a personal friend of Jefferson Davis, which ensured the security of his position.
+After Robert E. Lee took over command of the army in June 1862, he attempted to remove Pendleton as chief of artillery.
+However, Pendleton was a personal friend of Jefferson Davis, which ensured the security of his position.

 On July 3, Pendleton was again wounded when a mule from his artillery kicked him in the leg and possibly breaking one of his bones there.

 His most noted Civil War performance occurred during the 1862 Maryland Campaign.
-On the evening September 19 Lee gave Pendleton command of the rearguard infantry following the Battle of Shepherdstown, ordering him to hold the Potomac River crossings until the morning.
+On the evening of September 19, Lee gave Pendleton command of the rearguard infantry following the Battle of Shepherdstown, ordering him to hold the Potomac River crossings until the morning.
 Despite a commanding position from which to defend the fords, "Pendleton lost track of his forces and lost control of the situation."
 Awakening Lee after midnight, he frantically reported his position lost and all of his guns captured.

 This turned out to be a highly exaggerated and hasty account, as he lost only four guns, but he had pulled out the infantry "without sufficient cause."
+At least one military court of inquiry was held to investigate Pendleton's actions at Shepherdstown.
 Richmond newspapers viciously reported on this incident for the remainder of the war, and unflattering rumors and jokes were spread by his own soldiers and throughout the army.
-At least one military court of inquiry was held to investigate Pendleton's actions at Shepherdstown.
 Pendleton was not particularly well-liked by the enlisted men, and it was said that "while the soldiers would gladly cheer most higher officers, they remained silent when Pendleton rode past them."

 Pendleton served with the Army of Northern Virginia for the rest of the conflict, taking part in the 1863 and 1864 major campaigns of the Eastern Theater.
-When fellow "fighting bishop" Leonidas Polk was killed during the Atlanta Campaign, Jefferson Davis proposed assigning Pendleton to command of his corps in the Army of Tennessee, but Robert E. Lee convinced Davis that he was unsuited for the job.
+When fellow "fighting bishop" Leonidas Polk was killed during the Atlanta campaign in June 1864, Jefferson Davis proposed assigning Pendleton to command of his corps in the Army of Tennessee, but Robert E. Lee convinced Davis that he was unsuited for the job.
 During the final two years of the war, Pendleton's role was mostly administrative, and his active command was only of the reserve ordnance.
 Throughout the war, he continued in his religious practices, always preaching to his men.
 Pendleton surrendered with Lee's army at Appomattox Court House on April 9, 1865, and was paroled from there and returned home.